November 8, 2025 (4mo ago) — last updated February 20, 2026 (1mo ago)

 Regular Coaching Sessions: Workshops for Your Brain

-This is where the magic happens.
-Your regular sessions (usually weekly or bi-weekly) are not just chats; they are active, hands-on workshops for building skills and solving problems in real-time.
+Your regular sessions (usually weekly or bi‑weekly) are not just chats; they’re active, hands‑on workshops for building skills and solving problems in real time.

 A typical session might involve:

-- Learning and Practicing New Tools: Your coach will introduce you to new techniques or systems—maybe a different way to use your calendar or a strategy to get started when you feel stuck—and you'll practice them right there in the session.
+3. Learning and Practicing New Tools: Your coach will introduce you to new techniques or systems—maybe a different way to use your calendar or a strategy to get started when you feel stuck—and you’ll practice them in the session.

 A huge part of this is learning to externalize information.
 Our brains simply aren’t built to be filing cabinets for every to‑do, deadline, and idea.
 Coaching teaches you to offload that mental clutter onto external tools—planners, apps, whiteboards—freeing up your brainpower to actually think, create, and execute.